StellarWolfEntertainment/mkdocs_external_link_processor/README.md

 # MkdocsExternalLinkProcessor

-The `MkdocsExternalLinkProcessor` is a [MkDocs](https://mkdocs.org) plugin designed to enhance the handling of external links in your documentation.
+The `MkdocsExternalLinkProcessor` is an [MkDocs](https://mkdocs.org) plugin designed to enhance the handling of external links in your documentation.
 It allows you to add specific CSS classes, set the `target` attribute, and configure the `rel` attribute for external links.

 ## Features